minouse3/CTF-Write-Up/README.md

 # CTF Write Up
 Welcome to my Capture The Flag (CTF) Write-Up repository!
-This is a collection of my personal solutions and explanations for various CTF challenges I’ve attempted, ranging from beginner-friendly puzzles to more advanced, real-world security problems.
+This is a collection of my personal solutions and explanations for various CTF challenges I’ve attempted.

 ---